Pentacel Description 2022

 Pentacel is administered as an intramuscular injection.

-Pentacel vaccine is approved for use as a 4-dose series in children 6 weeks through 4 years of age (prior to the fifth birthday).
+Pentacel vaccine is approved as a 4-dose series in children 6 weeks through 4 years of age (before the fifth birthday).

 September 21, 2020 - Sanofi Pasteur, the largest biotech company in the world devoted entirely to vaccines, requested the agency’s approval for switching from using an aborted fetal cell line called MRC-5 to using an ethical animal cell line to produce its polio combination vaccines Pentacel and Quadracel.